Abdalrahman8/ecommerce/README.md

         *   DB\_DATABASE, DB\_USERNAME, DB\_PASSWORD with your database credentials

-4.  bashCopy codephp artisan key:generate
+4.  php artisan key:generate

-5.  bashCopy codephp artisan migrate --seed
+5.  php artisan migrate --seed

-6.  bashCopy codephp artisan serveThe backend will be accessible at http://localhost:8000.
+6.  php artisan serveThe backend will be accessible at http://localhost:8000.

 ### 3\.
 Set Up the Admin Panel (Nuxt 3)

-1.  bashCopy codecd Admin
+1.  cd Admin

-2.  bashCopy codenpm install
+2.  npm install

 3.  **Configure Environment Variables:**

-    *   bashCopy codecp .env.example .env
+    *   cp .env.example .env

     *   Update the .env file with necessary variables, such as API endpoints pointing to the Laravel backend.

-4.  bashCopy codenpm run devThe admin panel will be accessible at http://localhost:3000.
+4.  npm run dev The admin panel will be accessible at http://localhost:3000.

 ### 4\.
 Accessing the Applications